 Enumeration of Male Voters, 1891

-Click HERE to access the digital archives of the Daily News Journal.
+Click HERE to access the digital archives of the Daily News Journal and the Carrier's Courier (Sewart Air Force Base newspaper 1949-1968).
 This resource is for in-library use only.

-This historical newspaper provides genealogists, researchers and scholars with online, easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.
+The Tennessee State Library and Archives is pleased to announce that Tennesseans will have free online access to the full run of The Tennessean (1812 to today) through the Tennessean Electronic Library (TEL).
 Sourced from the collection of Tennessee State Library and Archives.
 Reproduced with permission.
 (From outside the library, use Login ID: linebaughpl and password: 37130).

 The Historical Research Room (HRR), located on the second floor of Linebaugh Public Library, features Rutherford County materials and Tennessee genealogical resources.
 The HRR is open during regular library hours, though it does close one half hour before the library closes.
 The materials in the room are a reference and research collection and are for in-house use only.